wouterbulten/slacjs/README.md

 ![iPad version of SLACjs](/resources/screenshots/slac-js-1.0.PNG?raw=true "First version of SLACjs running on an iPad.")

-The following screenshot shows a replay of live data recorded using the iPad versin of SLACjs.
+The following screenshot shows a replay of live data recorded using the iPad version of SLACjs.
 All data is real data and is played back in real time (so no simulated movement or beacons).
 Performance of this particle run, measured in average landmark location error, is 1.87 meters.
 'Red blocks' are estimated landmarks, 'black blocks' are their true positions.

 ![Replay of live data](/resources/screenshots/slacjs_live_lowbroadcast_187.png?raw=true "Replay of live data.")